sentry-demos/django/README.md

 To keep the demo light, many key Django features were commented out of the generated code.
 In particular, no ORM models are defined so there is no need to create or apply migrations.
 (A sqlite database file may get generated but it's safe to delete.)

 > Note: This demo uses Django 1.11 which is a "long-term support" (LTS) release but not the latest version.
 This was selected on the assumption that existing applications might not have upgraded yet.
-The procedure for integrating Raven/Sentry with Django 2.0+ should be very similar.
+The procedure for integrating sentry-python SDK with Django 2.0+ should be very similar.

 Sentry is open source!
 Want to get started contributing to Sentry?
 Our [internal documentation](https://docs.sentry.io/internal/) has you covered.